Nibezak/payflow-package/docs/admin/extending/access-control.md

 ##### Adding permissions
 While the panel provided a page to create role and assign permissions.
 It's deliberated that permission are not created from the panel as the authorization are required to be implemented in code.
-It might change in the future but the recommended way to create roles and permission would be Lunar migration state or Laravel's migration.
+It might change in the future but the recommended way to create roles and permission would be Payflow migration state or Laravel's migration.
 So you can deploy it to other environment easily.

 ## Authorisation
-First party permission provided by Lunar are used to authorise repective section of the panel.
+First party permission provided by Payflow are used to authorise repective section of the panel.
 You should still implement authorisation checking respectively for your new permissions and custom pages.

 Example: